When you completed your FAFSA, you probably received a message that said "Congratulations,

 On the verification form, in the appropriate column (student or parent), indicate

-"Did NOT work in 2021, was not required to and did not file a 2021 federal tax return".
+"Did NOT work in the (base tax year) and was not required to and did not file a (base

 Each parent, student or spouse that did not file a tax return MUST sign the verification